 Supplies You Need To Make Black Out Curtains For A DIY Truck Bed Camper

 I used privacy curtains we already had but were not using.
 It doesn’t matter what color or material these are just as long as they don’t allow too much light to shine through.
-I adhered the curtains to the sides to the truck topper using stick-on Velcro that I bought in one long strip and cut into 3-inch pieces.
-One roll left me a bit short and I ended up having to buy a second one.
+I adhered the curtains to the sides of the truck topper using stick-on Velcro that I bought in one long strip and cut them into 3-inch pieces.
+One roll left me a bit short, and I ended up having to buy a second one.

 I only used the “hook” side of the Velcro, which is the rough side, as the carpet lining of our camper acted like the “loop” side.
-If you don’t have a lined canopy, you will have to use both sides.
+You will have to use both sides if you don’t have a lined canopy.
 That will make things a bit trickier as you will have to make sure your sides match up.

 How To Make Sure The Sticky Velcro Stays Stuck To Your Curtains And Camper Shell

 Getting sticky Velcro to stick and stay stuck can be a problem.
-What I did was take my curtains and Velcro inside and let them warm up to room temperature.
+I took my curtains and Velcro inside and let them warm up to room temperature.
 Another tip is not to apply stick-on Velcro on a humid day.

 Once I stuck the Velcro on, I covered it with a piece of board and then pushed down all my weight upon the area for roughly 30 seconds.
 I did this for every piece of Velcro.
 My husband still was not convinced it would stay stuck, so I tried sewing it on, but my machine didn’t like it.

-In the end, to keep the hubby happy, I placed a straight pin through each piece as back up should the glue fail.
-I don’t think this was necessary, though, and it did make the process of putting the curtains on and taking them off a bit prickly.
+In the end, to keep the hubby happy, I placed a straight pin through each piece as backup should the glue fail.
+I don’t think this was necessary, though, and it made putting the curtains on and taking them off a bit prickly.

 Attaching The Curtains To The Truck Topper To Complete Your Pick Up Truck Camper